Starring Patriot, Poppet, Potomac, Primrose, and Phil

-(The film is the opening night film at the Slamdance festival.
+The film was the opening night film at the Slamdance festival.
 It will be in theaters and on streaming on August 31.

 “Batkid Begins” director Dana Nachman turns her lens on another heartwarming story in “Pick of the Litter,” as she (and d.p.
 Don Hardy) follow a litter of five Labrador Retrievers who are born into the Guide Dogs for the Blind organization.
 They are trained from birth to become guide dogs, but not all of the pups make the cut for the rigorous program.